Anatomy of a Fall: Theatrical

 Anatomy of a Fall had its world premiere at the 76th Cannes Film Festival on 21 May 2023.
 Le Pacte released it theatrically in France on 23 August 2023.
 It was also screened at the 27th Lima Film Festival in the Acclaimed section on 13 August 2023.
 It was also invited at the 28th Busan International Film Festival in the "Icon" section and was screened on 8 October 2023.

 In May 2023, Neon acquired the North American distribution rights.
 Neon released the film in a limited theatrical release in the United States on 13 October 2023 before expanding to more theaters the following week.
 In September 2023, Lionsgate UK acquired the UK and Ireland distribution rights from Picturehouse Entertainment, and set a release date for 10 November 2023.

 Home media

 Anatomy of a Fall was released in France digitally, and on Blu-ray and DVD on 21 December 2023 by Le Pacte, with distribution handled by Warner Bros.
 Home Entertainment France.
 On 24 February 2024, it began streaming on MyCanal.

 The Criterion Collection released a Blu-ray and DVD edition of the film in the North American market on 28 May 2024.

 Reception

 Critical response

 Sandra Hüller garnered critical acclaim for her performance and earned an Academy Award nomination for Best Actress.

 The film received critical acclaim.
-(Note: Attributed to multiple references:) AlloCiné gave the film an average rating of 4.4/5, based on 40 French reviews.
+(Note: Attributed to multiple references:) Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 44 critics, indicating "universal acclaim".
+AlloCiné gave the film an average rating of 4.4/5, based on 40 French reviews.